cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 7.7.3 (2020-03-13) =
+* Fixed a bug where static values are added to feeds for products that are filtered out

+= 7.7.2 (2020-03-11) =
+* Checked for compatibility with WooCommerce 4.0
+* Fixed a shipping issue for shipping zones with postcodes

+= 7.7.1 (2020-03-10) =
+* Added support for filters and rules on product review title's

+= 7.7.0 (2020-03-10) =
+* Preventing errors to show for Polylang users

+= 7.6.9 (2020-03-09) =
+* WPML feature also available when no multi-currencies have been configured

+= 7.6.8 (2020-03-07) =
+* Function check on cl_object_id changed to check if sitepress-multilingual-cms is active

+= 7.6.7 (2020-03-06) =
+* Added a new attribute named "All gallery images (comma separated)" which adds all product gallery images on one line, comma separated

+= 7.6.6 (2020-03-06) =
+* Added a new attribute named "All images (comma separated)" which adds all product images on one line, comma separated
+* The total product orders attribute is pretty heavy on MySql so we are now only requesting this data when it has been added to the field mapping and/or filters and rules

 = 7.6.5 (2020-03-04) =
 * SQL query to retrieve number of sales for variations was too slow causing the feed processing to slow down.
 Improved query.